Ernest MacMillan: Honours and awards

 He became an honorary member of the Royal Academy of Music in 1938, and was made a recipient of the University of Alberta National Award in Music (1952).
 MacMillan received the Canada Council Medal twice (1964 and 1973) for "outstanding achievements in the arts, humanities or social sciences".

 The University of Toronto's Faculty of Music received a new facility in 1964, named the new theatre "The MacMillan Theatre".
 It holds up to 815 people, and the orchestra pit is large enough to sit 60 musicians.

+Honorary degrees conferred upon MacMillan, include: